davecoll3/GotNoBeans/TESTING.md

 ### Sorting & Searching
 #### ID 13
 * Expected
-  * Site user can easliy sort the list of products available and find products by price or name.
+  * Site users can easily sort the list of products available and find products by price or name.

 * Testing
     <details><summary>Site User Testing: Sort Products</summary>